empa-scientific-it/how-to-git/tutorial.md

 ### Branching out topics

 Often, you will want to work on different topics in parallel and keep them separate from the main codebase.
-Those include new features, bug fixes, or experiments.
+Those include the development of new features, bug fixes, or experiments.
 This is where Git's branching capabilities come into play.

 The main branch in Git is often called `main` or `master`, and it represents the stable version of your code.
 When you want to work on a new feature or fix a bug, you create a new branch from the `main` branch.
 One should not hesitate to create branches, cause they are cheap to create and merge.

-To create a new branch, you can use the GitHub interface:
+To create a new branch, you can use the GitHub interface.
+There are different ways how to create branches: From the repository; In the dialogue window for a commit; from an issue - and probably there are even more possibilities.
+Following the one from the repository is explained:
 1. Go to your repository.
 2. Click on the "main" dropdown button.